mahuntington/web-gl-notes/README.md

 1. Create a Spot Light
 1. Create a Phong Material
 1. Create a Circle for the Ground
+1. Create a Cone for the Hill
+1. Create a Ring for the Track
+1. Create Text
 1. Create a Sphere for the Ball
 1. Create a Texture Map for the Ball
 1. Create a Cube